marekr/tiencr/README.md

 They are all files from TI's battery management IC line of softwares like the bq20zXXXX and bq34zXXXX to name a few.
 The files are used for configuration of the chips.
 There may be other files used by their software using the same encryption scheme this may work on.

+This tool is a completely "third party" tool and is definitely not supported in any way by TI.
+The software creator has no relation to TI or their employees.
-This tool is explicitly for educational purposes.
-It is also USE AT YOUR OWN RISK per the license.
+This tool is USE AT YOUR OWN RISK and provided AS IS per the MIT LICENSE as described in the LICENSE file.

 compile
 -----